 How to Plant a Tree

-Planting a tree seems like an easy task, but there is a process involved from start to finish.
-To give your tree a good chance for success, follow these simple step-by-step instructions.
+To give your new tree a good chance for success, follow these simple planting instructions.

 - tree to plant